The ins and outs of new builds

 Mortgage offers often come with a time limit – construction hold-ups could see an offer expire.
 Make sure you keep talking to your lender.

-Consider your deposit size – lenders may limit the maximum percentage of the purchase price that they will lend on new build properties.
-We require a minimum 10% deposit.
+Consider your deposit size - lenders may limit the maximum percentage of the purchase price that they will lend on.
+The maximum loan-to-value we allow is 85%.

 Is part-exchange the answer?